 El Chalten is the staging point for those wanting to climb Mount Fitz Roy or hike into the National Glaciers Park.
 The town has hotels, Guesthouses, bunkhouses and a campsite to suit all pockets.
 A wide range of restaurants and bars cater to hungry and thirsty hikers.
 For any last minute things you need the outdoor stores will make your backpack heavier.

 Our first hike was to Laguna Torre which was a 3 hour walk to the lake and glacier.
-This trail is the one favored by tourists on a short trip from El Calafate and have only time for a short walk.
+This trail is the one favoured by tourists on a short trip from El Calafate and have only time for a short walk.
 What a waste!

 Our main hike was for 4 days, mostly along Rio Blanca.
 The trails are clean and well managed with no litter or garbage.
 Day 1 was a long day.
 We climbed up to Camp Poincenot, stopping along the way to admire the view of Fitz Roy.
 Today was one of the few clear days and we could see the Fitz Roy against a blue sky.
 This first part took about 3.5 hours including many “Kodak Moments”.

 After lunch we continued along the left bank of Rio Blanca for a further 3.5 hours to reach our camp at Piedra Del Fraile.
 There were a few tricky river crossings due to the melt water coming off the Ice Cap and it was naturally very cold.
 We followed the left bank of the Rio Blanca.
 Sections crossed a boulder field left by the river when it was in flood but there were small cairns that marked the route.
 As we neared the refuge we left the river and went through a forest along a good trail.
-The last few Kilometers seemed to take a long time.
+The last few kilometres seemed to take a long time.
 It was a long day and we were getting tired.
 However the trail was good and there was no danger of getting lost.

 Safety Note added in October 2016 following my latest trip to Argentina